xiaody/react-touch-carousel/README.md

 ```

 The `CarouselContainer()` and `renderCard()` are where all the magic happens,
-which shall be directed by by you.
+which shall be directed by you.
 See some detailed [examples](https://github.com/xiaody/react-touch-carousel/tree/master/examples).

 ## Options